althausLuca/anomaly-injection/MA/README.md

 ### optional arguments
--datacol  default: 0 has to be an index \
+-datacol  default: 0 ,has to be an index \
 -seperator default: ","

 The supported data files are in csv style the first line is disgarded automatically if intcontains string values.